ARM-software/psa-api/doc/crypto/api/keys/types.rst

     :definition: /* specification-defined value */

     .. summary::
-        The public key type corresponding to a key pair type.
+        The public-key type corresponding to a key pair type.

     .. param:: type
-        A public key type or key pair type.
+        A public-key type or key pair type.

     .. return::
-        The corresponding public key type.
+        The corresponding public-key type.
 If ``type`` is not a public key or a key pair, the return value is undefined.

-    If ``type`` is a public key type, it will be left unchanged.
+    If ``type`` is a public-key type, it will be left unchanged.

 .. macro:: PSA_KEY_TYPE_IS_DH
     :definition: /* specification-defined value */